ELF-Lab/ParserTools/csv2fst/README.md

 ## Building the Border Lakes Ojibwe FST

 The Makefile requires modifications.
-You can modify the `MORPHOLOGYSRCDIR` variable to point to your OjibweMorph repo.
-Alternatively, you can also run make by specifying the `MORPHOLOGYSRCDIR` variable from the command-line:
+You can modify the `MORPHOLOGYSRCDIR` variable to point to your OjibweMorph repo and modify the `DATABASEDIR` variable to point to your OPDDatabase repo.
+Alternatively, you can also run make by specifying the `MORPHOLOGYSRCDIR` and `DATABASEDIR` variables from the command-line:

 ```
-make MORPHOLOGYSRCDIR="/absolute/path/to/directory/for/OjibweMorph"
+make MORPHOLOGYSRCDIR="/absolute/path/to/directory/for/OjibweMorph" DATABASEDIR="/absolute/path/to/directory/for/OPDDatabase"
 ```

 You should now be able to run `make all` to build the FST `ojibwe.fomabin`.
 This will